xamantra/momentum/docs/quick-start.md

 - The `HomeWidget` uses `MomentumBuilder` which is used for displaying the model properties to the screen.
 You can call `model.update(...)` to rebuild this widget.

 ## Boilerplate Code
-A pair of `MomentumController` and `MomentumModel` is called components.
+A pair of `MomentumController` and `MomentumModel` are called components.
 They both have very short boilerplate codes.
-Controller is the logic and Model is the state.
+The controller is the logic and the Model is the state.
 A component is not tied to a single widget only, you can use a component in multiple pages/widgets across the app.

 - This is the boilerplate code for `controller`: